ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

 Now our project changes and we get a new `Generated` folder that has all the types that we need to communicate with our backend.

-Let us have a look at our client interface for a minute.
+Let us have a closer look at our client interface for a minute.

 ```csharp
 public interface IStarWarsClient